OFT threatens to shut down payday lenders

 Maxwell said some payday lenders were earning up to half their revenue not from one-off loans, but from re-financed deals where unexpected costs can rapidly mount up for borrowers.

-The Financial Conduct Authority, is to be given "new powers and real teeth" to enforce the rules which could come into effect in April next year, officials said.
-It will have the power to cap interest rates and to impose a limit on the amount of new loans lenders can offer.
+The Financial Conduct Authority, is to be given "new powers and real teeth" to enforce the rules which could come into effect in April next year.

 "The government is introducing a fundamentally new approach to regulating consumer credit, which will ensure irresponsible firms and bad practice will have no place in the consumer credit marketplace," said Treasury Minister Sajid Javid.

-Britain's financial ombudsman services, which settles disputes where banks and their customers cannot reach an agreement, said it had seen a significant increase in the number of complaints about payday lending.

-"The fact that we're seeing more complaints about payday loans is inevitable, as people who are finding it hard to obtain credit turn to payday lenders to make ends meet," said Chief Ombudsman Natalie Ceeney.
+The FCA will have the power to cap interest rates and to impose a limit on the amount of new loans lenders can offer.

-The OFT will decide whether to refer the industry to the Competition Commission in June.
+The OFT will make a final decision on whether to refer the industry to the Competition Commission by June 2013.

 (Reporting by Matt Scuffham, editing by Paul Casciato)